adri6412/cloud-saves-server/README.md

 ## Client

 The client synchronizes local save folders with the server.
-On first run it prompts for a **nickname** and **server URL**.
-Placeholder save paths for Mesen and DuckStation are written to the generated `client_config.json`; edit this file to point to your actual save folders.

-This information plus the API key returned by the server are stored in `client_config.json`.
+An example `client_config.json` file is included with placeholder paths for Mesen and DuckStation saves—edit these paths to your real directories.
+On first run the client prompts for a **nickname** and **server URL**, registers with the server to obtain an API key, and writes these details back to `client_config.json`.

 ### Usage